Pre-Riding the Biggie Courses

 The Yellow Mules

-For the 50 Miler Course only.
+For the 50 Miler Course.

 Pre-Ride Length: 18 miles (as a loop from Ousel Falls Trailhead)